ruuda/blog/posts/implementing-a-typechecker-for-rcl-in-rust.md

 it is a hobby project without stability promise.
-However, I do use it almost daily [as a `jq` replacement][rcl-jq], and the new [map and filter methods in v0.4.0][rcl-v04] make it even nicer for that.
+However, I do use it almost daily [as a `jq` replacement][rcl-jq], and the new [map and filter methods in v0.4.0][rcl-v04] make it even nicer for that, so give it a try!

 [rcl-type-docs]:  https://docs.ruuda.nl/rcl/types/
 [rcl-playground]: https://rcl-lang.org/#try-it-yourself